Kishiannn/cpp_gameStats2.0/README.md

 # gameStat3.0

-game stats 3.0 based on the book beginning c++ game programming
+done coding and analyze the code i write. it called game stats 3.0 based on the book beginning c++ game programming.